Arksine/moonraker/docs/configuration.md

 protocol: https
 port: 443
 token:
-#   A bearer token used for request authorization.
-This parameter must be provided.
+#   A token used for request authorization.
+This option accepts
+#   Jinja2 Templates, see the [secrets] section for details.
+This paramter
+#   must be provided.
 device:
 #   The Device guid of the switch to control.
 This parameter must be provided.
 ```